Chimoio Manica, Mozambique Travel Guide

 Chapas are efficient for city travel, while taxis offer more comfort.

 For wide-ranging exploration, consider renting a 4x4 from a larger city.
-Always prioritize safety and awareness no matter your transport choice.
+Safety should always be the priority and awareness no matter your transport choice.